Non-wellfounded parsimonious proofs and non-uniform complexity: Abstract

 \section{Abstract}

 In this paper we investigate the complexity-theoretical aspects of cyclic and non-wellfounded proofs in the context of parsimonious logic, a variant of linear logic where the exponential modality ! is interpreted as a constructor for streams over finite data.
 We present non-wellfounded parsimonious proof systems capturing the classes $\fptime$ and $\fppoly$.
 Soundness is established via a polynomial modulus of continuity for continuous cut-elimination.
-Completeness relies on an encoding of polynomial Turing machines~with~advice.
+Completeness relies on an encoding of polynomial Turing machines~with~advice within a type assignment system based on parsimonious logic.

 As a byproduct of our proof methods, we establish a series of characterisation results for various finitary proof systems.